fiction

 by michael werneburg

 I have to date written three novels that are in various states of disrepair.
 One fantasy (from high school), one science-fiction (from my late twenties to late thirties), and one that crosses the line between them (written in university).
-I have no idea why I thought that a novel-length form was the way to start, but it wasn't until I'd already drafted all three that I started to write short stories.
+It wasn't until I'd already drafted all three that I started to write short stories.
 These are the ones I've found and dusted off.
-The first three are my favorites.

 Catalyst